canonical/vanilla-framework/templates/docs/patterns/hero.md

 ### The 25/75% split on large screens

 The examples above use [the 25/75% section layout](/docs/patterns/grid#common-patterns).
-We have so far only placed content in the 75% column, leaving the first 3 columns of the 12-column large screen grid empty.
+We have so far only placed content in the 75% column, leaving the first 3 columns of the 12 column large screen grid empty.

 The first three columns (25% column) can be used for purposes other than adding white space, provided content fits comfortably and doesn’t wrap excessively.